Canadians divided on Valentine's Day plans

-TORONTO, ONTARIO--(Marketwired - Feb.
-7, 2017) - This Valentine's Day, the great debate among couples rages on about whether to spend the night in - or venture out for a night on the town.
-According to a Leger omnibus survey commissioned by Pizza Pizza, 47 per cent of Canadians celebrating Valentine's Day would rather stay in and share a romantic evening at home, while 45 per cent prefer going out to enjoy a nice dinner.
+EDMONTON, ALBERTA--(Marketwired - Feb.
+8, 2017) - This Valentine's Day, the great debate among couples rages on about whether to spend the night in - or venture out for a night on the town.
+According to a Leger omnibus survey, 47 per cent of Canadians celebrating Valentine's Day would rather stay in and share a romantic evening at home, while 45 per cent prefer going out to enjoy a nice dinner.

 Some other interesting findings from the Canada-wide survey: